 But like a politician, always wanting to please as many people as possible to get re-elected, don’t make the mistake of writing work to solely get them.

-You’ll never please everyone, you’re not as good as you’ll be tomorrow, and you’ll look back with satisfaction that you’ve wrote that types of books you wanted to write.
+You’ll never please everyone, you’re not as good as you’ll be tomorrow, and you’ll look back with satisfaction that you’ve written that types of books you wanted to write.

-But I’ll admit it, the more positive you book looks the better it’s going to sell.
+But I’ll admit it, the more positive your book looks the better it’s going to sell.
 And the more reviews you can get the better it looks.
-Not just the five star ones.
+Not just the five-star ones.

 If you’re having problem getting ball rolling with book reviews, you’ll love this easy way of doing it.